mrc-ide/AMMS2022/IBD/README.md

 # AMMS Identity by State and by Descent Practical 2022
 ## Overview of Repo
-Below is an outline of the Github repository relevant ot the practical.
+Below is an outline of the Github repository relevant for the practical.

 ```
 ├── HY_Manuscripts      # High yield manuscripts for review